sncmedikonduru/Semantic_Search_in_Research_Papers/README.md

-# Semantic Search in ArXiv Research Papers
+# Semantic Search in ML Research Papers

 This project implements a semantic search application using a subset of Machine Learning papers from the ArXiv dataset, specifically filtered and pre-processed for semantic analysis.
 The dataset is sourced from Hugging Face's datasets library under the repository 'CShorten/ML-ArXiv-Papers'.